DORAEMON: Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation: Abstract

 \section{Abstract}

 Adaptive navigation in unfamiliar environments is crucial for household service robots but remains challenging due to the need for both low-level path planning and high-level scene understanding.
 While recent vision-language model (VLM) based zero-shot approaches reduce dependence on prior maps and scene-specific training data, they face significant limitations: spatiotemporal discontinuity from discrete observations, unstructured memory representations, and insufficient task understanding leading to navigation failures.
-We propose DORAEMON (Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation), a novel cognitive-inspired framework consisting of Ventral and Dorsal Streams that mimics human navigation capabilities.
-The Dorsal Stream implements the Hierarchical Semantic-Spatial Fusion and Topology Map to handle spatiotemporal discontinuities, while the Ventral Stream combines RAG-VLM and Policy-VLM to improve decision-making.
+We propose DORAEMON (Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation), a novel cognitive-inspired, zero-shot, end-to-end framework consisting of Ventral and Dorsal Streams that mimics human navigation capabilities.
+The Dorsal Stream implements the Hierarchical Semantic-Spatial Fusion and Topology Map to handle spatiotemporal discontinuities, while the Ventral Stream combines CoDe-VLM and Exec-VLM to improve decision-making.
 Our approach also develops Nav-Ensurance to ensure navigation safety and efficiency.
-We evaluate DORAEMON on the HM3D, MP3D, and GOAT datasets, where it achieves state-of-the-art performance on both success rate (SR) and success weighted by path length (SPL) metrics, significantly outperforming existing methods.
+We evaluate DORAEMON on the HM3Dv1, HM3Dv2, MP3D, where it achieves state-of-the-art performance on both SR and SPL metrics, significantly outperforming existing methods.
 We also introduce a new evaluation metric (AORI) to assess navigation intelligence better.
-Comprehensive experiments demonstrate DORAEMON's effectiveness in zero-shot autonomous navigation without requiring prior map building or pre-training.
+Comprehensive experiments demonstrate DORAEMON's effectiveness in zero-shot and end-to-end navigation without requiring prior map building or pre-training.
+Our code is available at \xin{\url{https://grady10086.github.io/DORAEMON/}}.